tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### PSK Binder

 %%% Authentication Messages
+       opaque PskBinderEntry<0..255>;

        struct {
-           opaque binding_data[Hash.length];
+           PskBinderEntry binding_data<0..2^16-1>;
        } PskBinder;

-The "psk_binder" extension is used to carry a binding between the PSK and the current handshake. as well as between the session where the PSK was established and the session where it was used.
-This binding transitively includes the original handshake transcript, because that transcript is digested into the values which produce the Resumption Master Secret.
-This requires that both the KDF used to produce the RMS and the MAC used to compute the psk_binder be collision resistant.
-These are properties of HKDF and HMAC respectively when used with collision resistant hash functions and producing output of at least 256 bits.
-Any future replacement of these functions MUST also provide collision resistance.
+The "psk_binder" extension contains a series of HMAC values, one for PSK offered in the "pre_shared_keys" extension and in the same order.
 The "psk_binder" extension MUST be sent if the client offers a "pre_shared_key" extension and MUST NOT be sent otherwise.

+Each binding_data is computed the same way as the Finished.verify data value, using the PSK as the base key and the portion of the handshake transcript up to but not including the PskBinder extension as the Handshake Context.
 The Hash used in the computation is that associated with the indicated PSK.
+I.e.,

+        HMAC(HKDF-Expand-Label(PSK, "finished", "", Hash.length),
+             ClientHello[truncated])

+If the handshake includes a HelloRetryRequest, the initial ClientHello and HelloRetryRequest are included in the transcript along with the new ClientHello.
+For instance, if the client sends ClientHello1, its binder will be computed over:

+  ClientHello1[truncated]

+If the server responds with HelloRetryRequest, and the client then sends ClientHello2, it's binder will be computed over:

+  ClientHello1 + HelloRetryRequest + ClientHello[truncated]

+The actual ClientHello, complete with the full "psk_binder" extension is included in all other handshake hash computations.

 Servers MUST NOT send this extension.
 This extension MUST be the last extension in the ClientHello (this facilitates implementation as described below).
 Servers MUST check that it is the last extension and otherwise fail the handshake with an "illegal_parameter" alert.

-PskBinder.binding_data is computed using the same way as the Finished.verify data value, using the PSK as the base key and the portion of the handshake transcript up to but not including PskBinder.binding_data as the Handshake Context.
-If the handshake includes a HelloRetryRequest, the initial ClientHello and HelloRetryRequest are included in the transcript.
-The actual ClientHello, complete with the full "psk_binder" extension is included in all other handshake hash computations.
+Prior to accepting a PSK, servers MUST validate its "psk_binder" value.
+Servers SHOULD NOT attempt to validate multiple binders; rather they SHOULD select a single PSK and validate solely its binder.

 ## Server Parameters